Each year Theatre Arts presents ~ 25 productions with roles for 200+ actors.

 2017-18 Audition Information & Schedule

-Ten Minute Play Festival auditions start on December 2.
+Ten Minute Play Festival auditions begin on December 2.

-New Play Festival 2018 auditions start on March 3.
+New Play Festival 2018 auditions begin on March 3.

 Don't forget to create (or update) your Performer Bank profile to show that you are participating in the Fall Auditions.

 All auditions are located in Theatre B of the Theatre Building.

 A complete list of our 2017/18 season can be viewed here.

 Auditions for Theatre Arts productions are open to everyone.
 For academic considerations, priority is given to theatre majors first, and then all other students of the University of Iowa.
 Members of the greater Iowa City community are also strongly encouraged to audition.
 There are many excellent roles available throughout the year and many non-majors and actors from the surrounding community are cast each season.
 Occasionally, professional guest actors will also be employed.

 In all disciplines and areas of theatrical production, the Department of Theatre Arts seeks to include person of every race, color, culture, age, gender, creed, physical disability, and sexual orientation.
 The Department is committed to non-traditional casting to expand opportunities for women, actors of color, and actors with disabilities in roles where race, gender, or the presence or absence of a disability is not germane.